SaradaPriyaMns/ctDNA_Fragment_analysis_pipeline/README.md

 # ctDNA_Fragment_analysis_pipeline

-This high-throughput and reproducible pipeline performs end-to-end analysis of cfDNA sequencing data.
+This high-throughput and reproducible pipeline performs end-to-end analysis of ctDNA sequencing data.
 It includes alignment, fragment size profiling, in silico selection (90–150 bp), variant calling using GATK Mutect2, and visualization.

 ## ⚙️ Key Features